What makes a cost "federal"?

 - If so, do you formally enroll those students and include them in your reporting to DPI?

 Under s.
 115.385(1g)(d), Wis.
 Stats., a virtual charter school enrolling half or more of its students through Open Enrollment is not included for state school and district accountability.
-However, there is no such exemption for School Level Reporting.
-DPI has implemented business rules assigning the students attending a virtual charter school to the district that hosts the program, and we are implementing those same rules for School Level Reporting.
+However, there is no such exemption for SLR.
+DPI has implemented business rules assigning the students attending a virtual charter school to the district that hosts the program and we are implementing those same rules for SLR.
 The expectation is that the enrollment and expenditures of a virtual charter school will be reported by the host district, not the home district.